open-hand/choerodon-register/README.md

 # eureka-server

  eureka registration center, for local testing only, please using `go-register-server` if you are online.
-The API send the message of server starting to `register-server` topic of kafka, after receiving the message, `manager-service` do the corresponding processing, such as refresh permissions.
+Registration will send the message to kafka of topic "register-server" when a service up, after receiving the message, `manager-service` do the corresponding processing, such as refresh permissions.

 ## Requirements
-- need to use together with kafka
+- need to use together with kafka.

 ## Installation and Getting Started
 - switch to the directory of project, run `mvn spring-boot:run` or running in `EurekaServerApplication`, which running in idea.